-- The Site: It's a cliché, but it's tried-and-true: The "location, location, location" of the loading racks will be the main determining factor in which type of loadingarms will be able to be used, along with where all ancillary equipment and structures will be positioned.
+• The site: It's a cliché, but it's triedand-true: The 'location, location, location' of the loading racks will be the main determining factor in which type of loading arms will be able to be used, along with where all ancillary equipment and structures will be positioned.
 After determining the number of loading positions, the system designer must choose the best spot for the risers, which are the foundation of the system.
 If several arms are to be used, all risers must be located so that they do not interfere with the operation of the other arms.
 The arms must be positioned so that they can move up, over and around any possible obstructions, from light poles, support columns and power lines to meters, gangways and safety cages, as well as fit under a roof if it is a covered application.
-Loading-arms can be heavy, so proper structural support must also be built into the system design, with improperly supported arms being difficult to move and potentially dangerous for the operator to handle. - The Product: The specific facility's commodity "menu" can feature a wide range of diverse products, from wastewater to anhydrous ammonia and biodiesel to sulfuric acid, all of which have different handling characteristics.
-Liquids with water-like viscosities will need to be handled differently than those with the consistency of molasses, while hazardous or corrosive liquids need to be transferred through equipment that is compatible with their volatile nature.
-Some liquids will also thicken, crystallize or even freeze as ambient temperatures change, which may also create a need for a heat-tracing system or steam jackets.
-Finally, with throughput rates being the heartbeat of the terminal operation, the loading-arm system must be able to reliably produce desired flow rates, which goes hand-in-hand in determining the actual size of the piping that will be needed.
+Loading arms can be heavy, so proper structural support must also be built into the system design.

-• Transport: The design and setup of the facility will pre-determine the method of loading and unloading, either bottom or top, that will be need to be used.
-Bottom loading is the preferred method for petroleum products because trucks are standardized, while top loading is more common in chemical-handling applications.
+- The product: The specific facility can feature a range of products, all of which have different handling characteristics.
+Liquids with water-like viscosities will need to be handled differently than those with the consistency of molasses, while hazardous or corrosive liquids need compatible equipment.
+Some liquids will thicken, crystallise or even freeze as ambient temperatures change, so may need a heat-tracing system or steam jackets.
+The loading arm system must also be able to reliably produce desired flow rates, which goes hand-in-hand in determining the actual size of the piping that will be needed. - Transport: The setup of the facility will pre-determine the method of loading and unloading, either bottom or top.
+Bottom loading is the preferred method for petroleum products because trucks are standardised, while top loading is more common in chemical-handling applications.
 In either case, it is good practice to walk through the entire loading/unloading process to determine what an ideal process looks like.
-Bottomloading connections are also easier to perform, and if the transport has several compartments, overall loading/ unloading time will be reduced.
-Bottom-loading bays also require less equipment and poured concrete, which makes them more economical.
-In the instances where top loading is used, the loading system must have enough horizontal range so that the arms can reach the farthest compartment without needing to respot the vehicle; the system must make mis-spotting a rare occurrence as any need to relocate the railcar or transport truck is lost loading/unloading time.
+Bottom loading connections are also easier to perform, and if the transport has several compartments. overall loading/unloading time will be reduced.
+Bottom loading bays also require less equipment and poured concrete, which makes them more economical.
+In the instances where top loading is used, the loading system must have enough horizontal range so that the arms can reach the farthest compartment without needing to respot the vehicle; the system must make mis-spotting a rare occurrence as any need to relocate the railcar or transport truck is lost loading/ unloading time.
 The facility operator must also consider how the product will be top-loaded, either splash-filled through an open manway or through a hard connection.
 If hard connections will be used, the operator has many options available: hard or soft connection, quick- or dry-disconnect technology and whether any valving will be needed.
-Finally, a level-detection system is normally recommended as a secondary shutoff that reliably indicates when the loading process is completed.
-Overfills lead to spills and unsafe working conditions, with the potential to do harm to the environment and surrounding communities if the spilled substance is hazardous or dangerous.
+Finally, a level detection system is normally recommended as a secondary shutoff that reliably indicates when the loading process is completed.
+Overfills lead to spills and unsafe working conditions, with the potential to do harm to the environment and surrounding communities.

-Some final general considerations that must also be taken into account include whether or not special non-destructive testing of the loading-arm equipment is required; are any special welding procedures needed; is insulation designed to protect the operator from handling hot piping required; will any additional weight be added to the loading-arms after installation; and will there be any need for connections to aid in venting or blowing down product from the arm at the end of the loading/unloading process.
+Some final general considerations include whether special non-destructive testing of the loading arm equipment is required; are any special welding procedures needed; is insulation designed to protect the operator from handling hot piping required; will any additional weight be added to the loading arms after installation; and will there be any need for connections to aid in venting or blowing down product from the arm at the end of the loading/unloading process.